Introduction:

 And when you're done with the "shredded abs in 8 weeks" program, the likelihood of gaining that weight back within ONE YEAR is very high.

-You've followed a program that's been laid out for you, but have you really changed your eating habits?
+You've followed a program that's been laid out for you, but have you really changed the habits that got you to being overweight in the first place?

 Let's not go that route.
 You may have already experienced this in the typical weight loss program.